John Lithgow On Stage - Theater Credits, Bio and Tickets

 John Lithgow is also internationally known for his work on TV & Film, most notably earning Academy Award nominations for "Terms of Endearment" (1984) and "The World According to Garp" (1983).
 For his TV work, he has received Golden Globe Awards for "Dexter" (2010) and "3rd Rock from the Sun" (1997), as well as Emmy Awards for "The Crown" (2017), "Dexter" (2010), "3rd Rock from the Sun" (1996, 1997 & 1999), and "Amazing Stories" (1986).
 Other notable screen credits include "Trial & Error," "Interstellar," "How I Met Your Mother," "Rise of the Planet of the Apes," "Twenty Good Years," "Dreamgirls," "Shrek," "My Brother's Keeper," "The Pelican Brief," "Cliffhanger," "Harry and the Hendersons," "Santa Claus: The Movie," "Footloose," "Resting Place," and "The Day After," among many others.

-Mr. Lithgow's current Broadway venture is the role of Bill in Lucas Hnath's new play Hillary and Clinton at Broadway's Golden Theatre from March 16 through to July 21, 2019.
+Mr. Lithgow's most recent Broadway venture was the role of Bill in Lucas Hnath's new play Hillary and Clinton at Broadway's Golden Theatre, which began performances on March 16, 2019, and ran through June 23, 2019.